MFA in Art

 • Additional requirement: creative portfolio, list of work, resume, and maker/designer statement must be uploaded using the applicant’s Google Drive (instructions)

-• A digital portfolio containing 20 examples of work as individual files using the naming convention: LastFirstName-number.
-Accepted file types are [1] still images in jpg/pdf, [2] time-based work in mp3/mp4, and [3] text in pdf only.
+• A digital portfolio containing ONLY 20 examples of work as individual files using the naming convention: LastFirstName-number.
+Accepted file types are [1] still images in jpg/pdf/png, [2] time-based work in mp3/mp4, and [3] text in pdf only.
 Do not submit pptx or docx.

 • A list of works with title, medium, size, date, and other relevant information (pdf)